Major in Business Administration

 A student must complete all the courses required for the major and a foreign language’s intermediate (202) courses (or equivalent).

-Requirements For Admission To The Business Administration Major
+Requirements for Admission to the Business Administration Major

-Students are admitted to the major in Business Administration (BUAD) after first being admitted to the university.
-Admission to the university does not guarantee admission to the major.
+Students are admitted to the major in Business Administration (BUAD) after first being admitted to Towson University.
+Admission to TU does not guarantee admission to the major.
 In order to be admitted, students must satisfy the following requirements:

-- Cumulative GPA of 2.00 or higher for all course work
+- Cumulative GPA of 2.00 or higher for all course work.

 No more than two courses may be repeated, of which no more than one course may be repeated twice.
-Students having obtained Microsoft Excel certification at the level of "expert" prior to enrolling in EBTM 250 may be able to waive the course.
-Contact the EBTM department at 410-704-2783 for more information.

 Degree candidates intending to major in Business Administration are designated as “pre-Business Administration” (PBUA) until admission into the BUAD major.
 Students are required to meet each term with their assigned faculty adviser to evaluate their progress toward completing the requirements for admission to the major and the degree.